V473r10/Mover.py/README.md

 ### Test mode
 Test mode takes a different directory and, before organizing it, creates an empty file inside for each extension.
 This is useful for testing the script before using it on your actual files.

+To activate it, pass `--test` argument when executing the script.